webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 ### Negative Acknowledgment
 Also known as a NACK.
 This is one method of dealing with packet loss with RTP.

 A NACK is a RTCP message sent back to a sender to request re-transmission.
 The receiver crafts a RTCP message with the SSRC and Sequence Number.
-If the sender does not have this RTP packet available to re-send it just ignores the message.
+If the sender does not have this RTP packet available to re-send, it just ignores the message.

 ### Forward Error Correction
 Also known as FEC.
 Another method of dealing with packet loss.
 FEC is when you send the same data multiple times, without it even being requested.
 This is done at the RTP level, or even lower with the codec.